 - swelling in the lower part of the body

-If a young person is experiencing symptoms consistent with potential heart disease, they should undergo an evaluation by a healthcare professional.
-They may wish to consider limiting strenuous activity until they have received the results of a cardiac workup.
+If a young person experiences symptoms consistent with potential heart disease, they should undergo an evaluation by a healthcare professional.
+They may wish to consider limiting strenuous activity until they receive the results of diagnostic tests.

 In most cases, with early intervention and proactive management, it is possible to prevent sudden cardiac death.
-However, this is reliant on people being aware of any underlying heart abnormalities, or risks for heart abnormalities, for which they can receive appropriate treatment.
+However, this relies on people being aware of any underlying heart abnormalities, or risks for heart abnormalities, and receiving appropriate treatment.

 Treatment to prevent sudden cardiac death is dependent on the type of underlying disease and may involve medication, surgery, lifestyle changes, or a combination of these interventions.

-In people at high risk of sudden cardiac death, research has shown the implantation of an ICD as a primary form of prevention to disrupt potentially life threatening episodes of arrhythmia by up to
+In people at high risk of sudden cardiac death, research has shown the implantation of an implantable cardioverter/defibrillator (ICD) as a primary form of prevention can disrupt potentially life threatening episodes of arrhythmia by up to

 Doctors may also advise young people with genetic or congenital heart abnormalities that put them at increased risk of sudden cardiac death to adopt a heart-healthy lifestyle.
 This may include a heart-healthy diet, smoking cessation, and light physical activity.
 They will generally discourage intensive physical activity, although this depends on individual risk factors.